rogeraubi/robot/README.md

 This command starts the application, providing you with three options to control the robot:

 ### User Interface

+const tableSize = 5, the tableSize is defined as a constants in the app.ts and it can be a variable from input or defined as a variable in the env file

 1. **Enter Commands Directly**: Allows you to interact with the robot by entering commands directly through the console.